 In addition to the many great restaurants on Cape Cod, Martha’s Vineyard, Nantucket, and Plymouth, there are also lots of great establishments offering local drinks!
 Buy straight from the brewery, vineyard, or distillery!

-Wine and liquor enthusiasts should keep an eye out for Cape Cod Winery, Truro Vineyards, first Crush Winery, Nantucket Vineyard, Cape & Islands Distillers, Dirty Water Distillery, Triple Eight Distillery,
+Wine and liquor enthusiasts should keep an eye out for Cape Cod Winery, Truro Vineyards, first Crush Winery, Nantucket Vineyard, Cape & Islands Distillers, Dirty Water Distillery, and Triple Eight Distillery.

 5. Tip Well

 When dining or drinking out, be sure to tip generously.
-Waitstaff and10 ways to support local businesses on cape cod servers are working in tough conditions these days.
-Not only have they been working through the pandemic, taking a risk with their own health to feed us, many restaurants and bars are short staffed these days, making the jobs of those in the service industry even more challenging.
+Waitstaff and servers are working in tough conditions these days.
+Many servers have been working endless hours through the summer while their restaurants and bars are short staffed, making the jobs of those in the service industry even more challenging.
 So, show your gratitude in your gratuity!

 6. Be Kind